1 cup salt

 You can paint your creations with acrylic paints and seal with varnish or polyurethane spray.

 You can let your salt dough creations air dry, however salt dough can also be dried in the oven.
 Bake at 200 F until your creation is dry.
 The amount of time needed to bake your creations depends on size and thickness; thin flat ornaments may only take 45-60 minutes, thicker creations can take 2-3 hours or more.
 You can increase your oven temperature to 350 F, your dough will dry faster but it may also brown.

 Here at St Philip’s Marsh Nursery School we made salt dough gingerbread men.
 The dough was rolled and we used a cutter to create the gingerbread shape.
 Make sure you make a hole in the dough before baking if you want to hang your gingerbread man up.
-The children decorated them with ‘Hama’ beads before they were baked.
-We think they look fantastic.
+The children decorated them with finger prints.